Deception Tip 35:

-So, then you’re wondering what’s going on, why aren’t they mimicking me because most people would, because it is a natural thing to do.
+So, then you’re wondering what’s going on, why aren’t they mimicking me because most people would because it is a natural thing to do.
 It’s not because you set the standard, you’re so awesome and everybody wants to be like you.
 No, it’s that anytime someone feels like they need to convince someone, and they need to belong to a situation, they are going to mirror those behaviors.

-It’s like the famous saying, when in Rome do as the Romans do.
+It’s like the famous saying when in Rome do as the Romans do.
 When people are being interrogated, they need to win the good graces of the interrogator so that the interrogator knows that he or she is telling the truth.
 Part of that is going to be unconsciously mirroring the behaviors and the gestures of the people around them in that situation.

-So, like I said, you can do this as an experiment to gauge the truthfulness of a person.
+So, as I said, you can do this as an experiment to gauge the truthfulness of a person.
 Of course, you’re going to want to look for other signs and other deception bodily leakage to determine whether or not people are really telling the truth.

 I want to thank you for listening to this week’s episode of the deception tips podcast.
-Share with your friends, subscribe to the feed, check out the deception tips videos, take a look at the blog, and check out the books I have available and as always tune in next week for a new deception tip.
+Share with your friends, subscribe to the feed, check out the deception tips videos, take a look at the blog, and check out the books I have available as always tune in next week for a new deception tip.

 Hey guys, my name is Spencer Coffman, thank you for watching the deception tips videos.
 They’re all about teaching you how to read people and detect deception so that you will be able to tell if someone is lying to you.